xtonousou/xfce4-genmon-scripts/README.md

 *TIP: Monitor the CPU and Memory usage of its widget (Generic Monitor) and adjust its properties (increase period)*

+#### Icons

+The icons that are packaged with this software are part of the [MaterialDesign](https://github.com/templarian/MaterialDesign) project.
+These icons are provided **as-is** without any change.

+Please refer [here](https://github.com/Templarian/MaterialDesign/blob/master/LICENSE) for the respective license.

 #### License

 This project is licensed under GPL(v3) or later.